mathisloge/fsm-generator/README.md

 # WIP

-this project should fullfill the purpose of automatic fsm generation and documentation of those.
+this project should fulfill the purpose of automatic fsm generation and documentation.
-(auto generation of plantuml diagrams)
+(automatic generation of plantuml diagrams)